DevExpress-Examples/out-of-maintenance-Add-a-custom-menu-to-export-the-MVCxPivotGrid-control/Readme.md

 }
 ```

-<p>On the server side, the ExportTo action is used to export the pivot grid to different formats.
-The value of the exportCommand control is passed there as a parameter.</p>
+On the server side, the ExportTo action is used to export the pivot grid to different formats.
+The value of the exportCommand control is passed there as a parameter.

 ```cs